 Some consumers like to plan everything ahead of time, gifts included.
 They like giving presents, already have a list of ideas, and snoop around in stores and online to find the best deals.
 They pay attention to promotions and take the time to review the different options.

 To get them to consider gift cards, you can develop a promotional campaign or carry out a special operation.
-For example, give an additional gift card with a predefined amount to anyone purchasing a gift card.
+For example, anyone purchasing a gift card receives an additional gift card with a predefined amount.
 That means these early buyers have the opportunity to leave with a gift for themselves as well, which they will be able to spend however they please.

 Late buyers or last-minute shoppers